 In Niz-Chavez v.
-Garland, 141 S. Ct.
-1474 (2021), the U.S. Supreme Court held unequivocally that a Notice to Appear (NTA)-the charging document that commences immigration court removal proceedings-must contain the time and place of the hearing in a single document in order to trigger the stop-time rule in cancellation of removal cases, and that a subsequently-issued hearing notice does not stop time if the NTA did not include the required information.
+Garland, 593 U.S. 155 (2021), the U.S. Supreme Court held unequivocally that a Notice to Appear (NTA)-the charging document that commences immigration court removal proceedings-must contain the time and place of the hearing in a single document in order to trigger the stop-time rule in cancellation of removal cases, and that a subsequently-issued hearing notice does not stop time if the NTA did not include the required information.
 This decision answered some, though by no means all, of the questions raised by the Supreme Court's decision in Pereira v.
-Sessions, 138 S. Ct.
-2105 (2018).
-Following Niz-Chavez, U.S. courts of appeals and the Board of Immigration Appeals (BIA) have interpreted the holding and applied the case to a variety of situations.
-This practice advisory will discuss the Supreme Court's decisions in Niz-Chavez and Pereira and provide strategies for practitioners to consider in cases where the client's NTA was defective.
+Sessions, 585 U.S. 198 (2018).
+Following Niz-Chavez, U.S. courts of appeals and the Board of Immigration Appeals (BIA) have interpreted the holding and applied the case to a variety of situations, including whether a defective NTA provides grounds for rescinding and reopening an in absentia removal order, which led to a circuit split.
+In its June 2024 decision Campos-Chavez v.
+Garland, 144 S. Ct.
+1637 (2024), the Supreme Court resolved that circuit split in favor of the government by holding that a defective NTA is not a sufficient basis for rescinding and reopening an order of removal entered in absentia.
+This practice advisory will discuss the Supreme Court's decisions in Niz-Chavez, Pereira, and Campos-Chaves and provide strategies for practitioners to consider in cases where the client's NTA was defective.
 As this area of the law continues to develop, practitioners should use this practice advisory as a starting point but engage in their own research into the state of the law.